ddhairya/tradingAutomation/README.md

 For this app we will be giving an input of stocklist as an excel file, and it's the only dependency to get the actual output.

-> **Note** When you clone the repo, you have make a change in the path where you are going to store the stocklist.xlsx file.
+> **Note:** When you clone the repo, you have make a change in the path where you are going to store the stocklist.xlsx file.
 For this repo it's in onedrive you can keep it in any destination.
+>
 > `stocks_list = pd.read_excel(OneDrive + "stockslist.xlsx")`

 Have user define funtions to get insights